0xBitBuster/keyguard/README.md

 ## Installation Wizard
 If you want to build a Installation Wizard for windows, follow the steps below.

+1. Create an executable application instead of a packaged one by following [this](https://stackoverflow.com/questions/73718305/easiest-way-to-launch-a-maui-app-exe-on-windows) answer
-1. Build the project in _release_ mode
+2. Build the project in _release_ mode
-2. Download [AdvancedInstaller](https://www.advancedinstaller.com/download.html) and create a new project
+3. Download [AdvancedInstaller](https://www.advancedinstaller.com/download.html) and create a new project
-3. Import the _bin_ directory which contains the .exe
+4. Import the _bin_ directory which contains the .exe

 ## License